ABOUT USEstablished in Santa Barbara, California, in 2004, Left Coast Books is a bookstore and art

 sell classics, literary fiction, history, and a broad variety of useful

 academic books.
-We are open by appointment only.
+We are open on Saturdays and at other times by appointment only.

 The owner, Simon Taylor, was born in England and lived in New York from 1988 to 2003, working as a museum curator and